 It is a good habit to keep more than one backup when considering data safety or unexpected disasters.
 If all the backups you created are not compressed, they will likely take a lot of disk space.
 To avoid this situation, you need one flexible backup software, AOMEI Backupper Server, for example.

 By default, it will compress backup image in a scheduled task with normal compression, and you don't even need to configure it.
 Also, you can change normal compression to high compression if you want a higher compression level.
 It will take more time.
 Besides, you can further reduce the disk space usage with other features in the following:

 - Incremental or differential backup: Both of them backup only changed files, especially useful for a scheduled task.
-And it's usually used with schedule backup feature.
+It's usually used with schedule backup feature.

-- Intelligent sector backup: It only backup used sectors of file system, which will reduce backup image size and time.
+- Intelligent sector backup: It only backs up used sectors of file system, which will reduce backup image size and time.

 - Splitting: It will split backup image size automatically when you backup large files.
 Also, you can customize the image size you want.

-And it supports backing up image on multiple devices, containing CD/CD, internal or external hard drive, network drive, etc. To get started, please download, and run this server backup software.
+It supports backing up images on multiple devices, containing CD/CD, internal or external hard drive, network drive, etc. To get started, please download, and run this server backup software.

 (PS: The trial version only works within 30 days, to protect data continuously, please upgrade server trial version.
 This page offers a $100 discount for sever edition and up to 40% discount for the premium version.)